leocybersecurity/leocybersecurity.github.io/va/minimum-requirements.md

 # More about CPU configurations
 * One CPU can manage about 250Mbps of traffic inspection
-* We recommend at least on CPU allocated just for the OS
+* We recommend at least one CPU allocated just for the OS
 * Minimum recommended configuration, therefore, should be at least 2 CPUs

 # More About Network Interface Configurations
 Whether running on a physical or virtual machine, we recommend two interfaces with 1 GB capability.
 There should be:
 * One dedicated to managing the appliance (management interface)
-* One dedicated to recieving mirrored traffic from you network (monitoring interface) The monitoring interface will recieve a large volume of traffic.
-We recommend physically isolating this interface as much as possible from other hosts, vi rtual machines, etc. to prevent those machines from suffering network latency.
+* One dedicated to receiving mirrored traffic from your network (monitoring interface) The monitoring interface will receive a large volume of traffic.
+We recommend physically isolating this interface as much as possible from other hosts, other virtual machines, etc. to prevent those machines from suffering network latency.
-* Note that the port that this mirrored traffic will be sent to on the Virtual appliance must be able to handle the peak through put need of the egress plus ingress traffic.
+* Note that the port that the mirrored traffic will be sent to on the Virtual appliance must be able to handle the peak through put throughput of the egress plus ingress traffic.
-> *Example:*  If egress traffic is at peak 600Mbps and ingress is at its peak 750Mbps.
-Then a 1Gbps link to the virtual appliance will be overrun.
-The link to the Virtual Appliance monitor port would have to be able to transmit 1.35Gbps at peak throughput to the virtual appliance.
+> *Example:*  If egress traffic is at peak 600Mbps and ingress is at its peak 750Mbps, then a 1Gbps link to the virtual appliance would be overrun.
+The link to the virtual appliance monitor port would have to be able to transmit 1.35Gbps at peak throughput to the virtual appliance.